MTD starts 6 April 2026: Get ready in 10 minutesSee how Provestor works →

 In line with best practice and our regulatory requirements, we retain records as follows:

-• Tax returns: kept for 7 years from the end of the tax year to which the information relates.
+tax returns: retained for 7 years from the end of the tax year to which the information relates;

-• Ongoing relationships: data needed for ongoing compliance is retained during the relationship and deleted 7 years after it ends, unless you request extended retention.
+ongoing relationships: data required for compliance is retained during the relationship and deleted 7 years after it ends, unless extended retention is requested.

-Our Terms and Conditions include a 7-year document destruction clause and your agreement to those terms confirms agreement to this retention period.
+Our Terms and Conditions include a 7-year document destruction clause, and acceptance of those terms confirms agreement to this retention period.

-For MTD services, you remain responsible for reviewing and approving data before submission unless you have engaged us under a Do-It-For-You service with explicit authority to submit on your behalf.
+For MTD services, you remain responsible for reviewing and approving data before submission unless you have engaged us under a Done For You service with explicit authority to submit on your behalf.

 Where we act as a data processor, we will delete or return personal data to the controller on the agreed basis.